osoriohenrique/turn-on-off-ec2/README.md

 Go to your AWS console and create a new lambda function using python 3.7, and insert in it the policy above.
 Create a trigger that will fit the times you want to stop and start the ec2.

 In the ec2 create two new tags with keys TURNON and TURNOFF, their values will be the time where the ec2 will be started and stoped respectively.
+Example of value: **22:15**

 ## License